dstapp/owncloud-passwords-chrome/README.md

-# ownCloud/Nextcloud Passwords Extension for Chrome/Chromium
+# ownCloud Passwords Extension for Chrome/Chromium

 **DISCLAIMER:** This app is work in progress and not yet tested regarding security concerns.
 Use on your own risk.

-**IMPORTANT:** Only connect to ownCloud/Nextcloud instances that run fully on HTTP**S**.
+**IMPORTANT:** Only connect to ownCloud instances that run fully on HTTP**S**.
 Otherwise all your passwords will be transfered in clear-text.

 This is a working version of a ownCloud Passwords extension for Chrome/Chromium.
 It fetches passwords stored in